 In fact, the more relevant question might be not about the installation method, but rather about when to install new macOS.
 Some people feel discouraged by beta bugs and therefore downgrade and miss out on the improvements that the new macOS is supposed to bring.

-This is why, it could be the best decision to wait at least until the public beta release in July or the official release is September or October to have the most realistic experience of running new macOS 13.
+This is why, it could be the best decision to wait until the official release in September or October to have the most realistic experience of running new macOS 13.